 If it’s the latter, then that’s an easy fix.
 New Job!⠀⠀⠀⠀⠀⠀⠀⠀⠀

 2. Is it timing?

-I’ve spoken to many health professionals who have taken time away to focus on their personal lives.
-A nurse taking a 15yr gap, PA who took an 8yr gap, MD who took a few years off to raise children & care for elderly loved ones.
+I’ve spoken to many health professionals who have taken time away to focus on their personal lives – A nurse took a 15yr gap, PA who took an 8yr gap, and MD took a few years off to raise children & care for elderly loved ones.
 They all came back to the right job/opportunity in their own time.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 3. What about the profession or healthcare in general, do you find unbearable?